Foreign aid to Venezuela

-Because of its abundant natural resources, there was little need for foreign aid to Venezuela until it was hit by an economic crisis in 1989.
-From 1994 to 2002, the European Union (EU) committed €130 million.
-European aid is focusing on technical and financial cooperation projects in the areas of education, health, prison conditions, regional development, environment, and the fight against narcotics.
-A total of €63.8 million has been earmarked for Venezuela for the period 2000–2006 for technical and financial co-operation and rehabilitation and reconstruction.
+Historically, Venezuela has been categorized as one of the most successful countries (at least, economically speaking) in Latin America specifically during its democratic period between 1958 and 1999.
+As the wealthiest country in this region and an OPEC member, Venezuela has been more frequently a donor than a recipient of foreign assistance.
+Its economic dependency on oil resources was (and still is) the main reason why this reputation reached the international public sphere.
+The effectiveness of oil revenues has had a huge impact on public expenditure and, as a result, a double-sword mechanism for the government to choose between an effective role for this institution towards a welfare state and clientelism.

-Venezuela currently is not receiving any major foreign aid from the United States.
-In response to heavy rains, landslides and persistent flooding in the north-central region of Venezuela that began on February 7, 2005, the U.S. Agency for International Development’s Office of Foreign Disaster Assistance provided US$50,000 through the U.S. Embassy in Caracas to the Venezuelan Red Cross for the purchase and distribution of emergency relief items.
+Background as a donor

-Aid background
+The golden years started from 1914 with discovery of the first fully exploitable oilfield -called Mene Grande- under the military regime of Juan Vicente Gomez.
+Since then, oil represented the main asset for the government to acquire consistent resources to accomplish specific plans related to modern infrastructure.
+Former Venezuelan President Rómulo Betancourt (president during the period 1958-1964) said in his book Venezuela: Oil and Politics that "(...)
+Gomez was something more than a local despot, he was the instrument of foreign control of the Venezuelan economy, the ally and servant of powerful outside interests."
+This is in reference to Royal Dutch Shell and Standard Oil's appeasement of the dictator in return for exploration rights to the country's oil fields.

-As the wealthiest country in Latin America and an OPEC member, Venezuela has been more frequently a donor than a recipient of foreign assistance.
-The United States stopped providing aid to Venezuela in the mid-1960s; nor did any bilateral development agency give Venezuela assistance.
-Instead, Venezuela's bilateral economic relations were characterized by technical cooperation agreements, student exchange programs, or commercial accords similar to those signed by the major industrial nations.
+In the mid-1960s, Venezuela's bilateral economic relations were characterized by technical cooperation agreements, student exchange programs, or commercial arrangements similar to those signed by the major industrial nations.
 Its oil wealth in the 1970s, however, did allow the country to become a major provider of bilateral and multilateral financing.
 From 1974 to 1981, the nation contributed US$7.3 billion to international development, 64 percent of which went to multilateral sources, such as the United Nations Special Fund, the Andean Reserve Fund, the OPEC Fund, the Coffee Stabilization Fund, the Caribbean Development Bank, and the Central American Bank for Integration, among others.
 In addition, Caracas was the headquarters of the affiliates or institutes of many regional and international organizations.
 Total annual contributions in the late 1970s averaged 1.88 percent of GDP, above the 1 percent level suggested by the United Nations for developed countries.
 Most bilateral assistance, funneled through the FIV, went to Andean nations, Central America, and the Caribbean.
 Venezuela used this oil wealth to enlarge its profile in regional and international affairs, a prestige it aggressively sought.